Floorp-Projects/Floorp/browser/components/urlbar/docs/telemetry.rst

     Incremented when the user picks the update_web search intervention.
   - ``intervention_update_web-shown``
     Incremented when the update_web search intervention is shown.
+  - ``tabtosearch_onboard-shown``
+    Incremented when a tab-to-search onboarding result is shown.
+Please note that the number of times tab-to-search onboarding results are picked is the sum of all keys in ``urlbar.searchmode.tabtosearch_onboard``.
   - ``searchTip_onboard-picked``
     Incremented when the user picks the onboarding search tip.
   - ``searchTip_onboard-shown``